Jules-Boogie/AfroFoodie/README.md

 # AfroFoodie

-An offline application to store and use recipes.
+An application to store and use recipes.

 ## Deployed Link
 https://learning-68ad4.firebaseapp.com/